 We may use the net proceeds from selling securities pursuant to this prospectus to reduce our then-outstanding debt obligations, to invest in new or existing portfolio companies, to capitalize a subsidiary or for other general corporate or strategic purposes.
 Any supplements to this prospectus relating to an offering will more fully identify the use of the proceeds from such offering.
-See "Use of Proceeds" for information regarding our outstanding borrowings as of September 30, 2014, the corresponding interest rate charged on such borrowings as of that date and the length of time that it may take us to invest any proceeds in new or existing portfolio companies.
+See "Use of Proceeds" for more information.